 Half-Day students are only permitted to be at the CCCTC during their regularly scheduled lab time unless exclusive permission is granted by the principal.
-In the rare opportunity that this occurs, the principal will contact the parent/guardian and the home school administrator to confirm reason for exception.
+In the rare opportunity that this occurs, the principal will contact the parent/guardian and the home school administrator to confirm the reason for the exception.